jacksonllee/pylangacq/docs/source/read.rst

 From Specific CHAT Data Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you'd like to target specific files, the :class:`~pylangacq.chat.Reader` classmethod :func:`~pylangacq.Reader.from_files` takes a list of file paths:
+If you'd like to target specific files, the :class:`~pylangacq.Reader` classmethod :func:`~pylangacq.Reader.from_files` takes a list of file paths:

     .. skip: start